Andrew Caton

-Andrew James Caton (born 3 December 1987) is an English footballer who plays in midfield.
+Andrew James Caton (born 3 December 1987) is an English former footballer who played in midfield.
 He played in the Football League for Swindon Town.

 Career

 Caton was born in Oxford; his father, Tommy Caton, was at the time an Oxford United player.
 Caton began his career in the Southampton centre of excellence, and played for North Leigh in the Hellenic Football League, before joining Swindon Town on a scholarship in 2004.
 He made his first-team debut a few weeks later, aged 16, on 7 August, as a 74th-minute substitute away to Wrexham in League One and scored a late goal as Swindon lost 2–1.
 His Swindon career was disrupted by injuries, and he spent several spells on loan to non-League clubs, before he was released in January 2008.
 He played 15 matches for Swindon, with five starts, and scored once.

 He then played for Witney United, Team Bath, Oxford City, Weymouth and North Leigh.
+He returned to the newly-relaunched Witney Town F.C. for the 2024-25 Oxfordshire Senior League Division Two season.